When was the last time you performed a content audit?

 Q6.
 When you're running a content audit, what is the first thing you need to do?

-A. The first thing you need to do is to identify the purpose behind running a content audit.
+A. The first thing you need to do is identify the purpose behind running a content audit.
 Identify what you want to achieve.

 Do you want to improve SEO results, user engagement, or conversions?
 Or, are you just trying to increase your brand’s online visibility?